-I gave all animals a baseline score of a half point, because I see inherent utilitarian value in the act of caring for another living creature.
+I gave all pets a baseline score of a half point, because I see inherent utilitarian value in the act of caring for another living creature.
 No matter how little or how much work is involved, it cultivates responsibility and a sense of engagement.

 0: Requires more than two hours of labor per day